kristianmandrup/generator-aurelia-ts/README.md

 <% } %>
 ```

-Finally customize the Application load spinner in `_index.html`
+For a finishing touch you can add/customize the Application load spinner in `_index.html`

 ```html
   <% if (cssFramework == 'Bootstrap') %>
   <i class="fa fa-spinner fa-spin"></i>
   <% } %>
 ```

+Finally test that it all works by adding a unit test, such as:

+`test/test-app-framework7.js`

+Then run `npm test`.
+If all tests pass, you can do your pull request :)

 *Troubleshooting*